 In July 1918 Hall was transferred to the 15th Light Horse, formed in Palestine in June from members of the Camel Corps that had been disbanded because camel-mounted troops were not suitable for the conditions in Palestine.
 (He later wrote that he was commissioned in the 2nd Light Horse and fought in Palestine.)
 Hall gradually rose through the officers' ranks to be a lieutenant in 1917 and a captain by 1919.
 He appears to have remained in the Middle East for the rest of the war (although one of his Records of Service mentions a stint in France from September 1917 to April 1918, contradicted by his other records).
-He appears to have avoided injury for the entire war (although he did suffer illness).
+He appears to have avoided wounding for the entire war (although he did suffer illness).

 In January 1919 he travelled to England for '1914 leave'.
 By May he was ADC (Aide-de-Camp) to General Chauvel in London.
 He returned to Australia in July 1919, and was discharged on 14 January 1920.
 Hall's involvement with the military continued, and in May 1921 he was a candidate for a commission in the 2nd Cavalry Division.

 He married Dr Margaret Anderson in 1922.
 They set up home in Lower Malvern Road, Glen Iris.
 Their housekeeper in later years was Clare (Mavis) Derrick (later McCabe), donor of SH 901021.